ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 * The maximum IOPS for a file share is capped at 48,000 IOPS if it is accessed by a single host.
 For a file share that is accessed by multiple hosts, IOPS can reach up to 96,000 IOPS.
 * After a file share is expanded, you can't reduce its size.

-## Expanding file share capacity in the UI
+## Expanding file share capacity in the console
 {: #expand-vpc-shares-ui}
 {: ui}

-Follow these steps for expanding file share capacity in the UI:
+Follow these steps for expanding file share capacity in the console:

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File Shares**.